Balliol College home page

 • Photographs (see the online Photographs database and Portraits catalogue)

-• Obituaries, if sent to or collected by the College, or if in the College Record
+• Obituaries, if sent to or collected by the College.
+Obituaries of former students are not normally published in the College Record.

 • Miscellaneous other information – we do keep files on past members